GoogleCloudPlatform/ml-on-gcp/example_zoo/tools/README.md

 The `requires` field specified additional packages to be added to the generated `setup.py` file.

-The `tfgfile_wrap` function wraps functions in the example script that write to local disk, and write to `job-dir` specified in in `submit.sh` on Google Cloud Storage instead.
+The `tfgfile_wrap` function wraps functions in the example script that write to local disk, and write to `job-dir` specified in in `submit` scripts on Google Cloud Storage instead.
 This allows the tests to inspect artifacts when the job is running on AI Platform Training.

 The `wait_time` field specifies how long the test will wait before checking for artifacts, and the `artifact` field specifies a portion of the artifact filename that must be observed for the job to be considered successful.
+The `args` list will be included in the generated `submit` scripts, and should be used to specify a small test dataset.